ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_dhcp_option_info_module.rst

 Synopsis
 --------
-- Gather information about dhcp options sets in AWS
+- Gather information about dhcp options sets in AWS.
 - This module was called ``ec2_vpc_dhcp_option_facts`` before Ansible 2.9.
 The usage did not change.